 It probably comes as no surprise that I cook fried rice very frequently.
 Not only do I find this dish comforting, but it is also darn easy to make.
-All you really need are rice, eggs, vegetables, and soy sauce.
-Once you get the into the rhythm of this basic egg fried rice recipe, play around with it!
+All you really need is rice, eggs, vegetables, and soy sauce.
+Once you get into the rhythm of this basic egg fried rice recipe, play around with it!
 Substitute rice for quinoa, add other vegetables or protein—do whatever suits your taste.

-- Try to use day-old rice: Fried rice is usually a dish that you make to repurpose the leftover cooked rice from the day before.
+Fried rice is usually a dish that you make to repurpose the leftover cooked rice from the day before.
 You want to avoid freshly cooked rice because it is still moist and steamy, which may yield fried rice with a mushy texture.
-(Notice in the photo below how you can see individual grains of rice instead of a mushy mass of rice.)
+(Notice in the photo below how you can see the individual grains of rice instead of a mushy mass of rice.)
 However, if you forget about cooking rice the day before, here is a little trick that I use.
-I spread a layer freshly cooked rice onto large baking sheets and let the rice air out for about 1 to 2 hours, the longer the better.
+Spread a layer of freshly cooked rice onto large baking sheets and let the rice air out for 1 to 2 hours—the longer the better.
 The grains of rice will dry out during this process.